-Kimbap, a popular Korean dish loved by many, consists of a variety of tasty fillings, such as marinated vegetables, fried eggs, and meat, all rolled up in a sheet of dried seaweed with seasoned rice.
+Kimbap, a popular Korean snack loved by many, consists of a variety of tasty fillings, such as marinated vegetables, fried eggs, and meat, all rolled up in a sheet of dried seaweed with seasoned rice.

-Perfect for a quick lunch or a delightful picnic treat, kimbap is often compared to sushi but boasts its own unique flavors and textures.
+Perfect for a quick lunch or a delightful picnic treat, kimbap is often compared to sushi but really boasts its own unique flavors and textures.
 The use of gim (dried seaweed) and bap (rice) creates a perfect harmony of distinctly Korean ingredients.

 Jump to: